Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Abstract a priori error bounds

 \subsection{Continuity and coercivity}

 We start with an auxiliary lemma, where we prove the continuity, positivity and coercivity of some operators.
-As mentioned before, we use the numerical eigenvalue $\lds$ obtained from the numerical approximation of the linear problem as a lower bound of the operators over the discrete space $\Xd$. \begin{lemma} Given the definition of the operators $A^u_\delta$ and $E''_{\delta}(u)$, of the spaces $X_\delta$ and $X(\delta)$, and of $\lambda^*_\delta$ provided in Section \ref{sec:statement}, the following results hold
+As mentioned before, we use the numerical eigenvalue $\lds$ obtained from the numerical approximation of the linear problem as a lower bound of the operators over the discrete space $\Xd$. \begin{lemma} Recall the definition of the operators $A^u_\delta$ and $E''_{\delta}(u)$, of the spaces $X_\delta$ and $X(\delta)$, and of $\lambda^*_\delta$ provided in Section \ref{sec:statement}.
+Suppose that for all $e\in \mathcal{E}$, $\alpha_e \geq \alpha^*>0$ for sufficiently large $\alpha^*$ (see Remark \ref{remark:alphae}).There exist $\delta_0>0$ and a constant $C_{\mathrm{cont},1}>0$ such that